Mesh and BGP¶

 svi

-The selection is done using lag
+The selection is done using lag, svi or subif attributes correspondingly.

 Accessing mesh data from generators¶